haskell-works/blog/posts/2018-09-21-rechunking-lazy-bytestrings.md

 ```

 Evidence of this behaviour is observable by using the [`toChunks`][4]
-function to convert the lazy bytestring and inspecting their size5.
+function to convert the lazy bytestring and inspecting their size.

 The following command reads a file with lazy IO and counts the frequency of each
 chunk size: